 This is a complex model with various types of entries and sequences.
-The main contribution is the composition of the ensemble as an urban set piece particularly in the proposition of a formal and distinct centre.
+The main contribution is the composition of the ensemble as an urban set piece particularly in its arrangement of a distinct and formal centre.
 This is complimented by a less distinct perimeter that knits back into the existing urban fabric.
-As such it doesn’t immediately announce its territory as an estate distinct from the city.
+As such it doesn’t immediately announce its territory as an estate distinct from the continuous space of the city.
 Entry sequences include long and short galleries sometimes through courtyards or lobby entrances.
-For the most part , like Peabody Estates, the entries turn their back on the street.
+For the most part, like the Peabody Estates, the entries turn their back on the street.
 Most entries in the blocks are located off pedestrian courts and passages.
-The territories between buildings are a new introduction, differing from courtyards in their linear layout.
-As such these spaces act like a continuation of the urban streetscape; this makes them a distinct type from the Peabody buildings.
-Many interior passages are open to the exterior maintaining a connection with these intermediary spaces.
+The territories between buildings are a new kind of space, differing from courtyards in their linear layout and connection to the street.
+As such these spaces act like a continuation of the urban streetscape; this makes them a distinct type from the Peabody Estates.

 The entries which face the central open space are of a different order.
-The doors lead into a hall the width of the stair and provide nothing more than the basic functional requirements.
+The doors lead into a hall the width of the stair and provide nothing more than the basic functional requirements for entry and passage.

 - various permutations on: street (city) ⇒ enter court/urban pocket (estate fragement) ⇒ enter stair hall (threshold) ⇒ stair (ascend) ⇒ small gallery ⇒ door (two to four)

 - Weak; the emphasis is on the urban ensemble and not individual units; front doors are generally not visible from the street.